Getting the vast majority of nutrients you need from the foods that you eat is a smart nutritional strategy.

-I believe strongly in getting the vast majority of my nutrients from the foods that I eat.
-However, I recognize supplements as an effective way to fill in any possible missing gaps in my nutritional regimen.
+However, it’s also important to recognize that supplements can be an effective way to fill in any possible missing gaps in your nutritional regimen.

-CoQ10 is high in all the foods I don’t normally eat (organ meats, beef, sardines, mackerel, soy oil and peanuts), so three times a week I will be taking a CoQ10 supplement.
+CoQ10 is high in all the foods I don’t normally eat – organ meats, beef, sardines, mackerel, soy oil and peanuts.
+Until my next physical, I’ll be taking a CoQ10 supplement three times a week.

 “Should I Take Vitamins?”